These requirements are for students graduating in 2023 and beyond. Please see the Honors Diploma guidelines for the class of 2022.

 -

-Completion of a pre-approved Service Learning Project (see details on official document)
+Completion of a pre-approved Service Learning Project

 -